canonical/k8s-snap/docs/src/howto/networking/network.md

-# How to use default Network
+# How to use the default Network

 Canonical Kubernetes includes a high-performance, advanced network plugin called Cilium.
 The network component allows cluster administrators to leverage software-defined networking to automatically scale and secure network policies across their cluster.